cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 The registry should initially be empty.

-# Out of Scope
+# Out of Scope {#out-of-scope}

-Considerations that were considered and not included in these designs:
+Security properties and design considerations that were considered and not included in these designs:

-Anonymity {{GMP22}}, Deniability, Obfuscation, other forms of key-robustness or binding {{GMP22}}, {{CDM23}}
+Anonymity {{GMP22}}, Deniability, Obfuscation, other forms of key-robustness or binding {{GMP22}}, {{CDM23}}.

 ## More than Two Component KEMs

-Design team decided to restrict the space to only two components, a post-quantum and a traditional KEM.
+This document restricts the scope to two components: a post-quantum and a traditional KEM.

 ## Parameterized Output Length

+Not analyzed as part of any security proofs in the literature, and a Security properties and design considerations that were considered and not included in these designs:

+- Anonymity {{GMP22}}, Deniability, Obfuscation, other forms of key-robustness or binding {{GMP22}}, {{CDM23}}

+- More than two components: this document restricts the scope to two components: a post-quantum component and a traditional component.

-Not analyzed as part of any security proofs in the literature, and a complication deemed unnecessary.
+- Parameterized output length: not analyzed as part of any security proofs in the literature, and a complication deemed unnecessary.

 --- back